 • Begin the conversation broadly: "There has been much media coverage and national conversation on what is happening in Ukraine.
 Would you like to spend some time today on your reactions to what is happening?"

 • As a way to begin the conversation, you can ask if the Veteran is engaging in these conversations elsewhere and about their support system (or lack thereof): "Have you been having conversations about your reaction to the invasion of Ukraine with others?
 In what ways have the conversations been helpful?
-Are there ways in which the conversations have been less helpful"
+Are there ways in which the conversations have been less helpful?"

 This interaction with you may be the Veteran's first or only opportunity to express thoughts and emotions.
 Give them (and yourself) room to reflect on their reactions.
 Take your time with the conversation, allow the Veteran to add to their narrative.
 Allow the Veteran the opportunity to experience emotions.
 Reflect back to the Veteran what you hear to make sure you understand their reaction.
 The Veteran's reaction may change over time, so consider checking in over multiple appointments.